Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <p>The Renderer class contains properties that define the drawing symbology of an Indexed 3D Scene Layer, including its type, symbol and any label or descriptions associated with it.</p>

-The Class Renderer has the following structure :
+The Class Renderer has the following structure:

 <table>
 	<tr>